 PVC-insulated wires as communication cables

+PVC wire is a telecommunication cable and consists of a flexible PVC cable with insulated cores.
 PVC-insulated wires are suitable for indoor routing on or under render, or in brickwork in dry or wet rooms.
 Provided they are protected from direct sunlight, it is also possible to lay PVC-insulated cables outdoors.

 All images shown here are for illustrations and product reference purposes only.